angelleye/PayPal-Invoicing-for-WordPress/README.txt

 * Click the Create Account button to create a new sandbox account.
 * TIP: Create at least one "seller" account and one "buyer" account if you want to fully test Express Checkout or other PayPal wallet payments.
 * TUTORIAL: See our [step-by-step instructions with video guide](https://www.angelleye.com/create-paypal-sandbox-account/).

-= Where do I get my API credentials? =

-* Live credentials can be obtained by signing in to your live PayPal account here:  https://www.paypal.com/us/cgi-bin/webscr?cmd=_login-api-run
-* Sandbox credentials can be obtained by viewing the sandbox account profile within your PayPal developer account, or by signing in with a sandbox account here:  https://www.sandbox.paypal.com/us/cgi-bin/webscr?cmd=_login-api-run

 = What other PayPal plugins do you have that might help me? =